ComSciCtr/vroom-website/source/documentation/core/set-main-menu-title.html.md

 ---

 Change what is displayed at the top of the main application menu.
 By default the main menu title is set to *vroom*.
-Use this function to change it.

 {:.alert.alert-info}
 The main menu can only be modified in the application's `init()` function.